passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 * [X] Finish to read Christopher's code
 * [X] Need to test the refactoring with new params
-* [ ] Add new param "DATA_BALANCING" and modify the pipelines (priority)
-* [ ] complete the integration of result keeping, and test/debug
-* [ ] Complete result keeping integration, for now, only start time and pipeline names are provided.
 * [ ] create a meta-script that launch and test the program with all possible combination of program command lines

 Heavy refactoring.
 We reworked the project to be able to handle different training and testing datasets.
 We also did some corrections and tested the program with a wide range of parameters.